 I just can’t wait to start my holiday baking.
 My favorite recipes are ones like this, which are simple and fun.
 I love making Chocolate Christmas Tree Pretzels and Grinch Popcorn.
 Plus we have a huge list of 60+ Christmas Treats.

-Why Is This Cracker Candy Called Christmas Crack?
+Why is this Called Christmas Crack?

 You’ve likely heard this treat called a variety of things, from saltine cracker toffee to cracker candy to Christmas Crack.
 The latter is perhaps the most popular moniker, due both to the fact it’s beyond addicting and that it’s a popular holiday treat.
 Christmas wouldn’t be Christmas in our house without a batch (or two or three) of Christmas crack!

-Recipe Ingredients
+Ingredients Needed

 - Saltine Crackers – Saltines provide the buttery, salty base to this treat.